 Not everyone’s cup of tea, but since QuinnBet give Virtual sports their own category in the main menu, it seems right to cover this area.

-Their suite of virtual sports are supplied by Inspired, who do a good job visually with their line of virtual betting options, offering cycling, greyhounds, three different types of horse racing, motor racing, and football.
+Their suite of virtual sports are supplied by Inspired, who do a good job visually with their line of virtual betting options, offering darts, greyhounds, flat and national hunt horse racing, motor racing, and football.

 That’s a nice mix, and they all run every few minutes so anyone logging on for a very quick wager while they are in the loo or whatever won’t end up waiting for ages for their markets.